max172-hqt/onboarding_Test/README.txt

 - Get pool property
 - Get id of all questions in the pool
 - Update 1st answer to be right answer and other answers to be wrong

+    Structure POM
+        Base
+        Feature for each dir

+    Verify email - step DONE

+    is_displayed DONE
+    init new page for each step DONE rename step file identical to feature file DONE

+    Iframe is_displayed DONE

+    allure behave
+    pass page